uisitoam/Climate-Regionalisation/README.md

 - `trainfunctions.py`: contains the functions related to train and making predictions with the models, along with the obtention of some metrics used to validate the models.
 - `plots.py`: contains the functions used to make the different plots showing the results of the model.
 - `main.py`: this is the script where all functions are called and used to obtain the desired results.

-There is also a `bot.py` script not provided here.
+There is also a `bot.py` script.
 It is just a telegram bot developed to shown execution time along with some metrics.
 It also contains a function for "pretty print".
 Not necessary for the execution.

 ## Results